Steadfast5/Steadfast5/README.md

 ## Installation
 ### Installing on Windows
-To install on Windows 8 and above, open Powershell and type in `git clone --recursive https://github.com/IceCruelStuff/Steadfast5.git`.
-After, run the `start.cmd` file located in you server folder.
+To install on Windows, please follow these instructions.
+1) Open Powershell and type in `git clone --recursive https://github.com/IceCruelStuff/Steadfast5.git`
+2) Run the `start.cmd` file located in you server folder.
 It will automatically download PHP.
 If you are running on Windows 7, download the zip file from Github and extract it, then run `start.cmd`.
-After running `start.cmd`, you have to complete setup wizard.
+3) After running `start.cmd`, you have to complete setup wizard.
 When you are finished all these steps, the server should work.

 ### Installing on Linux/MacOS
 To install on Linux/MacOS, please follow these instructions.